Snowflake Data Dictionary: Documentation for Your Database

 Finding the right data is the hardest and the most time-consuming task in a data analyst’s/scientist’s typical work day.
-Data discovery and search have now become a business-critical factor influencing the success/failure of a data analytics project.
+Data discovery and search have now become business-critical, influencing the success/failure of a data analytics project.

 What is a data dictionary?